Contents

-How To Fix When Antimalware Service Executable Takes Up Too Much RAM and CPU Resources
+- 3 How To Fix Antimalware Service Executable High RAM Usage?

 When our PC slows down, most of us first open Task Manager.
 Then, we spend a few minutes figuring out which application consumes RAM and CPU resources.
 More often than not, you can find a single app that is causing the PC slowdown.
 Other times, you see something else: like Antimalware Service Executable.